prince1837/CSV_File-Currency-Data--GiveIndia/README.md

 ## Dependencies
 <h4>Now, you have to install dependencies by using npm (node-package-manager), open your termial, and first type</h4>

+    sudo apt-get update
     npm install

+<h4>Then you have to open that clone file </h4>
- <h4>After runing this code then all dependencies will come to in your file.</h4>
+ <h4>After this code then all dependencies will come to in your file.</h4>

  then run your server